scala/scala3/docs/_docs/reference/contextual/derivation.md

 ## `Mirror`

-`Mirror` type class instances provide information at the type level about the components and labelling of the type.
+`scala.deriving.Mirror` type class instances provide information at the type level about the components and labelling of the type.
 They also provide minimal term level infrastructure to allow higher level libraries to provide comprehensive derivation support.